3rdentity/spiceJ/README.md

 In terminal 1, `pv` should now show roughly the described byte rate.
 Note that `pv` uses binary prefixes (kiB, MiB, etc.), which denote multiples of 1024, and we specified powers of 10 in bytes per second, so the result deviates from the intuitively expected value.

 There is almost no lower bound; spiceJ is designed to work with byte rates well below 1 B/s.
-The actual lower bound is caused by the way spiceJ internally generates low-rate traffic, but this bound is below 0.000000001 B/s  or 1/1000000000 B/s (this is 1 byte in 31.7 years).
+The actual lower bound is caused by the way spiceJ internally generates low-rate traffic, but this bound is below 7.5E-10 or 0.00000000075 B/s (this is 1 byte in 2378.2 years).
 Also note that `pv` (in its current implementation) has a resolution of 1 s, which means that byte rates lower than 1 B/s are harder to measure.
 A natural upper bound of the byte rate is your system throughput, to which spiceJ naturally adds some overhead.
-The highest theoretically representable byterate is a bit lower than `Float.MAX_VALUE`, and its value is around 340090000000000000000000000 TB/s
+The highest theoretically representable byterate is bounded by the minimum interval of 1 ns and results in a byte rate boundary just above 1.81E16 or 18100000000000000 B/s, which is 181000 TB/s (181 PB/s).

 ### Unit Tests